zdravkov/kendo-docs/api/javascript/ui/grid.md

 ### dataItem

 Returns the data item to which the specified table row is bound.
+The data item is a [Kendo UI Model](/api/javascript/data/model) instance.

 > When using the **Grid's MVC wrapper**, the Grid must be **Ajax-bound** for the dataItem() method to work.
 When using server binding, the dataSource instance does not contain the serialized data items.